deysitirado36/Latin102/composition1.md

 > Herculem dixit se eius parentes interfecturum esse.

 Your fourth sentence should say that Iole endured that her parents were killed.
-> Iolen patiebatur suum parentes interfectos esse.
+> Iolen patiebatur suum❌ parentes interfectos esse.

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.
-> Quia Is omnes eos interfecit, Iolen Deianiram misit.
+> Quia❌ Is omnes eos interfecit, Iolen Deianiram❌ misit.